ccmikechen/ccmikechen/README.md

 # Hello, I'm Mike Chen 😎

-### A full-stack developer with a love for Elixir & TypeScript ❤️‍🔥
+### A Backend Developer with a love for Elixir & TypeScript ❤️‍🔥

 ### Find me: